akka/akka-projection/docs/src/main/paradox/slick.md

 :  @@snip [SlickProjectionDocExample.scala](/examples/src/test/scala/docs/slick/SlickProjectionDocExample.scala) { #atLeastOnceFlow }

 The flow should emit a `Done` element for each completed envelope.
-The offset of the envelope is carried in the context of the `FlowWithContext` and is stored in the database if corresponding `Done` is emitted.
+The offset of the envelope is carried in the context of the `FlowWithContext` and is stored in the database when corresponding `Done` is emitted.
 Since the offset is stored after processing the envelope it means that if the projection is restarted from previously stored offset some envelopes may be processed more than once.